swistakm/graceful/docs/guide/resources.rst

 ``graceful``.

-The most basic resource of all is a :class:`graceful.resources.base.BaseAPIResource` and all other resource classes inherit from it.
-It will not provide you full ``graceful`` features like object serialization, pagination etc. but it is a good starting point if you want to build everything by yourself but still need to have some consistent response structure and self-descriptive parameters.
+The most basic resource of all is a :class:`graceful.resources.base.BaseResource` and all other resource classes in in this package inherit from ``BaseResource``.
+It will not provide you with full set graceful features (like object serialization, pagination, resource fields descriptions etc.) but it is a good starting point if you want to build everything by yourself but still need to have some consistent response structure and self-descriptive parameters.

-In most simple case (only GET-allowed resources) the single method needs to be
+In most cases (simple GET-allowed resources) you need only to provide your own http GET method handler like following:
-implemented:

 .. code-block:: python

-   from graceful.resources.base import BaseAPIResource
+   from graceful.resources.base import BaseResource from graceful.parameters import StringParam, IntParam

-   class SomeResource(BaseAPIResource):
+   class SomeResource(BaseResource):
+        some_param = StringParam("example string param")
+        some_other_param = IntParam

-        def get_meta_and_content(self, req, params, **kwargs):
+        def on_get(self, req, resp):

-            # call to super will among others populate meta with deserialized
-            # dict of parameters
-            meta, content = super(SomeResource, self).get_meta_and_content(
-                self, req, params, **kwargs
-            )

-            # do with meta and content whatever you like
-            # ...

-            return meta, content
+            params = self.require_params(req)

+            ## create your own response like always:
+            # resp.body = "some content"

+            ## or use following:
+            # self.make_body(resp, params, {}, 'some content')

 .. note::